Afternoon storms knock out power in Horry, Georgetown counties

 (A down traffic light on Highmarket Street in Georgetown Wednesday afternoon.
 Kareem Wilson/Staff)

-Outage maps for HEC or Santee Electric Cooperative — the two main power providers for the area — can be found on their respective website.
+Outage maps for HEC or Santee Electric Cooperative — two of the main power providers for the area — can be found on their respective website.